-- Provost;

-- Assistant Campus Director;

-- Student Success Advisors:

-- Dean of Academics;

-- Director of Operations

-- Title IX Coordinators
+- Registrar

+- First Year Experience Program Coordinator

-- Members of a sexual assault response team (SART)
+- Members of a Sexual Assault Response Team (SART);

-- a faculty advisor to a student group;
+- Faculty Advisors (to student groups);

-- Victim advocates or others who are responsible for providing victims with advocacy services, such as assisting with housing relocation, disciplinary action or court cases, etc.
+- Victim advocate who is responsible for providing victims with advocacy services, such as assisting with housing relocation, disciplinary action or court cases, etc.

 Students, staff, and visitors should report criminal actions, accidents, injuries, or other emergency incidents to one of the Campus Security Authorities identified above.
 Once reported, the individual making the report will be encouraged to also report it to appropriate police agencies.
-If requested, the CSA or a designated and trained member of the college staff will assist a student in making the report to the police.
+If requested, the CSA or a designated and trained member of the College staff will assist a student in making the report to the police.